-- 2.1 The application site is located on the western edge of the city, north of the Kingsway in a countryside location.
+2.1 The application site is located on the western edge of the city, north of the Kingsway in a countryside location.
 The site is in the vicinity of the former Liff Hospital residential development.
 The site is bounded to the east by Dykes of Gray Road and Gray Walk to the north.
-There is an open field to the west and the land south of this site relates to the other planning application (14/00205/FULM). - 2.2 There are residential properties at the south of the site, the north east corner of the site and to north in the vicinity of Gray Walk.
-There is Tree Preservation Order affecting land to the north of the site and this includes trees which line Gray Walk.
-House of Gray further north is a Category A Listed Building and this is largely screened by the above mentioned trees.
+There is an open field to the west and the land south of this site relates to land which was the subject of a previous planning application, 14/00205/FULM (see Site History section for further details).